January 2018 marked the beginning of our "Farm of the Month" series on the Tend Blog, where we

 I got into farming after becoming interested in locally-grown food and small farms.
 When I first

-started growing vegetables, small scale on our studio apartment lanai, which led to an experience
+started growing vegetables, diversified on our studio apartment lanai, which led to an experience

 WWOOFing on the Big Island of Hawaii, I just could believe how simple it was.
 You plant a seed,